dotnet/designs/proposed/vcpkg.md

 Alternatively, we could build an alternative mechanism in the VMR that pre-clones all dependencies when updating the VMR.
 This option seems more expensive, and as such we should avoid it if possible.

+#### Private patches

+We can use the `internal/*` branches of the internal mirror of whichever repository we choose to use for the registry to handle private patches.

+When we need to create a patch, we would update the `internal/*` branch to point to private forks of the repos we want to patch or to contain the patch files for the patches we want to apply.
+When we create the internal branch mirrors, we will commit a change that changes each vcpkg manifest to point at the `internal/*` branch of the registry repository instead of the public branch.

+After a release, we would need to ensure that we don't push the reference to the internal registry to the public repos.
+Since the public repositories wouldn't be able to access the internal registry, our CI lanes should prevent this problem.

 ### Using vcpkg

 All repositories that use vcpkg must use the manifest mode of vcpkg to declare their dependencies.
 Classic mode is not supported.